 The configuration of emergency shelter encampments compounds violence.
 The physical layout of housing, hygiene and service areas rarely include women’s actual needs for survival and safety.
 As a result, many women and girls never seek shelter or relief.

-Designing for Disaster is an environmentally responsive app that provides a digital blueprint for rapid emergency shelter deployment focusing on the safety and hygiene needs of women and girls.
+Designing for Disaster is an environmentally responsive AI-augmented mobile app that provides a digital blueprint for rapid emergency shelter deployment prioritizing the safety and hygiene needs of women and girls.